mwdhont/SimCLRv1-keras-tensorflow/README.md

 The original images of (512x384) have been center-cropped and reduced to a size (80x80) Data has been split in train/val/test - 70/15/15.

+Note that the similar results have been observed on a private dataset, see project context below.

 ### Evaluation

 The feature quality is evaluated by the means of